Often circumstances out of a young person’s control can leave them without a safe place to call home.

 The Oasis Movie

-Alongside the NYC Inquiry, a major feature documentary, The Oasis, was made by the documentary production company Shark Island Productions.
-Homeless young people from one of our homeless youth centres in Sydney participated in the film for over two years, courageously sharing their life experiences.
+Alongside the inquiry, a major feature documentary, The Oasis, was made by the documentary production company Shark Island Productions.
+Young people from one of our homeless youth centres in Sydney participated in the film for over two years, courageously sharing their life experiences.